Chronic Pain Management Online

 Chronic pain and mental health are deeply connected:

-- Pain increases risk of depression and anxiety
+- Pain increases risk of depression and anxiety.
+Learn about treating depression associated with chronic pain.

 - Depression and anxiety can worsen pain perception